 OK, maybe not the snuggies, but for sure the comfort food.

 And nothing says comfort food more than pie, and my gluten free Shepherd’s Pie is one of my most popular recipes year round and with good reason.
 It’s one of those insanely delicious recipes that’s really a breeze to make, and this sort of pie has not pastry to fool with, just a simple topping of mashed potatoes.

 It’s one of those insanely delicious recipes that’s really a breeze to make, and this sort of pie has not pastry to fool with, just a simple topping of mashed potatoes.

 Shepherd’s pie was something I ate all the time growing up in the Highlands of Scotland.
-Lamb and mutton were on our dinner table with frequent regularity and it’s hands down my favorite meat but it doesn’t seem to be less so in Mississippi, it’s probably my favourite meat and I would eat more often if I had the chance.
+Lamb and mutton were on our dinner table with frequent regularity and it’s hands down my favorite meat but it doesn’t seem to be anywhere near as popular in Mississippi.

-Anyway, my Shepherd’s Pie recipe is true winter comfort food and I’m sure you’ll love it just as much as my family does.
+Anyway, my Paleo Shepherd’s Pie recipe is true winter comfort food and I’m sure you’ll love it just as much as my family does.

 Although the classic recipe calls for ground lamb you can simply substitute ground beef if you can’t find any lamb and it will still be super tasty.